 4.1.3 Eligibility Process

-The Eligibility Process sub-team sought to delineate and understand the circumstances by how and who would be tasked with determining whether an organization seeking special protections would meet the specified qualification criteria, and how this process would take place.
+The Eligibility Process sub-team sought to delineate and understand who would be tasked with determining whether an organization seeking special protections would meet the specified qualification criteria, and how this process would take place.
 Initial discussions leaned toward a neutral entity that would make such determinations, but the sub-group again stressed the importance of an objective set of qualification criteria.
 Ultimately, eligibility considerations are tightly coupled to qualification criteria.
 If the WG agrees on policy recommendations to provide special protection for the identifiers of INGOs, the QC framework and who manages it will have to be determined.

 4.1.4 Admissions